 We went to the 11 am feeding three times and found the rainy overcast day the best for interactions with the animals.
 When it’s too hot for the animals, they are not as inclined to walk around and prefer to stay under the shaded trees and mud instead.

 It is incredibly dusty and muddy, so wear proper covered shoes.
-The baby elephants are known to throw mud onto the crowd, so be aware of that as well.
+The baby elephants often throw mud onto the crowd, so be aware of that as well.

 Ever experience a baby elephant pass gas?
 You just might at DSWT!